 The performance criteria for an application is specified in the Northern Territory Planning Scheme in clause 3.2.

 How to apply

 To apply, go to the Development Applications Online website.

 For assistance with submitting an application, call Development Assessment Services on 08 8999 6046.

-To help you meet the requirements set out under s46 of the Planning Act, use the native vegetation clearing and property development plan template .
+To help you meet the requirements set out under section 46 of the Planning Act 1999, use the Property Development Plan: unzoned land clearing application .

-For help completing the template, call the Department of Environment and Natural Resources on 08 8999 3631.
+For help completing the application, call the Department of Environment and Natural Resources on 08 8999 3631.